-What: The Green House is Ethical Property’s newest centre, located in the central heart of East London in vibrant Bethnal Green.
-As a centre for social change, our vision is to provide affordable workspace for up to 50 organisations who share a commitment to social change - including charities, community organisations or social businesses, or those who otherwise meet our ethical criteria.
+What: The Green House is Ethical Property’s newest centre is located in the heart of East London, in vibrant Bethnal Green.
+As a centre for social change, our vision is to provide affordable workspace for up to 50 organisations who share a commitment to social change - including charities, community organisations or social businesses, or those who otherwise meet our ethical tenant criteria.

 Where: Located in Bethnal Green on Cambridge Heath Road, The Green House boasts excellent public transport links.
-Both Bethnal Green tube and Cambridge Heath overground stations are a short hop nearby, with bus routes on the doorstep.
-Parks, public green spaces, cafes, restaurants and shops are all close by and part of a lively East London vibe.
+Both Bethnal Green Underground and Cambridge Heath Overground stations are a short walk away, and we have a number of bus routes also on our doorstep.
+With Victoria Park, Regents Canal, cafes, restaurants and shops all close by, you will experience the lively and relaxed East London vibe everyday.

 How: The Green House offers work space for organisations of all sizes, with units to accommodate anywhere from 4 to 50 people.
-The centre is fully accessible and designed to achieve a BREEAM rating of Excellent, making it building will be in the top 10% of new builds for environmental performance.
-On-site, there’s a staffed reception during office hours, 24/7 secure access for tenants, communal tea points and break out spaces on every floor, bike racks and showers (including a disabled shower), non-gendered facilities and a lovely roof terrace for tenants to enjoy, as well as a variety of meeting rooms on-site.
+The centre is fully accessible and designed to achieve a BREEAM rating of Excellent, placing the building in the top 10% of new builds for environmental performance.
+On-site, there’s a staffed reception during office hours, 24/7 secure access for tenants, communal tea points and break out spaces on every floor, secure bike racks and showers (including an accessible shower), non-gendered facilities and a lovely roof terrace for tenants to enjoy, as well as a variety of meeting rooms on-site.

 The Ethical Property Company is one of the largest social businesses in the UK, owning and/or managing a total of 23 Centres across England, Scotland and Wales, and providing office, meeting, event and retail space to over 1000 organisations each year.
 Since our launch in 1998, investment from over 1350 shareholders has enabled the Company to build a property portfolio valued in excess of £22 million.